 Svetlana Shlikhter

 While studying as a professional ballet dancer at the Serge Lifar Dance Academy in Kyiv, Shlikhter performed as a soloist at the Kyiv National Ballet and participated in several classical and modern dance competitions.
-After graduating, she worked as a ballet choreographer for two years at the Lviv National Opera.
+After graduating, the Ukraine ballerina worked as a ballet choreographer for two years at the Lviv National Opera.

 Nelya Ivanova